django/deps/draft/0003-javascript-tests.rst

 Open Questions
 --------------

-- What steps should be taken to create the new JavaScript test framework?
-- What tests should be created initially?
 - How should the test framework be run within the CI process?
 - How should the testing documentation be updated for the new JavaScript test framework?